Jeongsoo-dev/ML_based_MR_CT_SeriesType_Detection/docs/os/os_overview.md

 - 1 : User Mode

 ## **8) Dual-Mode Operation and Protection**
-### Goal

-Prevent user programs from directly interfering with OS or other programs.
+** Goal: Prevent user programs from directly interfering with OS or other programs **

 ### Protection Mechanisms